 Each module on the degree programmes is assessed.
 In general assessment methods include assignments, project work, written examinations and presentations.
-All students must complete a thesis.
-On accumulation of 90 credits (allowing for 30 RPL credits) students will be awarded a NUI Diploma in Arts (Local & Community Studies).
+All students must complete a capstone thesis towards the end of their degree and no earlier than having achieved 120 ECTS.

 On achieving 180 credits the student is awarded a BA Local Studies (Honours-Level 8) OR a BA Community Studies (Honours - Level 8).